 Speaker & Trainer

-I speak at bar associations, law societies, law schools, universities, private gatherings and even an occasional club or church function.
+My kids would say I talk a lot.
+I also speak and train a lot.
+I am invited to bar associations, law societies, law schools, universities, private gatherings, and even an occasional club or church function.
+In October, 2015, I spoke at a TEDx event, Practicing Change, held at New York University School of Law.
 I train groups of lawyers and law students in many topics.
-Some representative ones are listed in the Catalog section, as well as the green menu across the top of the site.
+Some representative ones are listed in the Catalog section.

 Lawyer & Mediator

 I’ve been licensed as a lawyer since 1989; since 1994 in North Carolina, the only state where I still have an active license.
 Early in my legal career, I learned about mediation (then a new concept in our community), collaborative law (a new concept just about everywhere at that time), restorative justice, therapeutic jurisprudence and holistic law.
 I pushed the envelope in finding a way to ethically work in multidisciplinary teams and to have an office with counselors, social workers and legal staff.
 My law practice became my laboratory for learning and applying new ideas and models.
-I only occasionally practice law these days, mostly preferring the role of consultant, coach, or legal counselor for women going through contentious divorces.
+I only occasionally practice law these days, mostly preferring the role of consultant, coach, or consultant to those writing Conscious Contracts.

 I’ve been a guest lecturer at more law schools than I can count.
 Periodically, I will teach a whole course.
-I’ve taught college level Mediation and ADR, Restorative Justice, and Business Law.
-I have taught Integrative Law at Charlotte Law School and Values-Based Contracts, Negotiating and Drafting at Barry University’s Dwayne O. Andreas School of Law .
-I was on the planning committee of the Lawyers as Peacemakers annual conferences at Phoenix School of Law (now known as Arizona Summit Law).
+I’ve taught Mediation and ADR, Restorative Justice, and Business Law at the college/university level.
+I have taught Integrative Law at Charlotte Law School and Values-Based Contracts, Negotiating and Drafting at Barry University’s Dwayne O. Andreas School of Law.
+For several years, I was on the planning committee of the Lawyers as Peacemakers annual conferences at Phoenix School of Law (now known as Arizona Summit Law).

 If we seek peace and community in the world, strangely enough, lawyers will lead us there, specifically through the restorative framework and movement. –Peter Block